bvds/andes/docs/guides/manager_guide/README.md

  - Description - Description of the app.
 This description appears on the Applications tab and in the Space Client.

+<a name="DevicesTab"></a>
+## Devices Tab

+Lists, assigns device ownership, blocks a device, and wipes Space Client info from a device.

+{@img DevicesTab.png}

+ - Device - Device name
+ - User - Device's owner - This name is set on the <a href="#UsersTab">Users tab</a>
+ - Last Access - Last use of Space Client by the device
+ - Ownership - How you designate the device - can by Unknown, Employee, or Corporate

+### Device Info

+Click a device to view and edit device information.
+This menu also lets you wipe the Space Client organization data from a device.

+{@img DeviceInfo.png}

+ - Device - Device type taken from the device's data provided in the connection
+ - Client - Space Client version number
+ - Ownership - How you classify the device - set this value by clicking **Edit**
+ - Blocked - Whether or not this device is currently blocked

+### Edit Device Info

+Edit device information to change the ownership, block a device, or wipe the device by removing the organizational data from the Space Client on the device.

+{@img DeviceInfoEdit.png}

+ - Device - Device type taken from the device's data provided in the connection
+ - Client - Space Client version number
+ - Ownership - Set as needed to Employee or Corporate
+ - Block - Removes the ability of the device to access the Space Client - the user is sent a message stating that the device is blocked by an administrator
+ - Wipe Device - Removes all Sencha Client organizational data from the device - the user is logged out of the Space Client
+ - Done - If you make a change, click **Done** to complete the change

 <a name="UsersTab"></a>
 ## Users Tab